 On a more scientific note, the sea is named for sargassum, a kind of seaweed common in its waters.
 Here’s a picture.

 Sargassum can bloom into huge, thick mats that bob along the surface, forming what have been called ‘floating rainforests’, unique ecosystems with tons of crabs, shrimp, worms, snails, fish, turtles, eels–the works!
 Sailors used to think this part of the ocean was impassable.
 Because the sargassum can get so abundant, they worried their ships would get mired (and maybe lost forever!) in the thick, tangled vegetation.

 In parts of the sea that aren’t covered with floating seaweed, the Sargasso waters are startlingly clear.
 You can see about 200 feet underwater, says Wikipedia.
 Which is great if you want to see the vast amounts of plastic trash that have drifted in on the swirling currents.
 The sea has recently earned itself a brand new claim to fame: home to the North Atlantic Garbage Patch.
 Here’s an interesting Wired article about the garbage patch.
 (Too bad supernatural forces can’t disappear some of that trash, eh?)

-The first time I ever heard of the Sargasso Sea was when I was a teenager and I learned about Jean Rhys’ novel Wide Sargasso Sea, a reinterpretation of Jane Eyre’s crazy lady in the attic.
-That was also when I first heard that you could just take a character from a classic work of literature and reimagine them in your own book.
+I first heard of the Sargasso Sea when I was a teenager and came across Jean Rhys’ novel Wide Sargasso Sea, a reinterpretation of Jane Eyre’s crazy lady in the attic.
+That was also when I first heard that you could just take characters from classic works of literature and reimagine them in your own book.
 Bold move.
 But as long as we’re doing that sort of thing, how about a reimagining of Cathy Ames from East of Eden?
 There’s a crazy lady who deserves a second look.